Peer Trunk Configuration Guide

 Configure the Inbound Route with Peer Trunk

-To specify how calls from the peer trunk should be routed, you need to configure an inbound route for the peer trunk.
+To specify how calls from the peer trunk should be routed, you need to configure an inbound route for the trunk.

 1. Create an Inbound Route